I enjoy helping others find garments that allow them to feel comfortable while looking their best.

 Bali Minimizer Bras

 I've had quite a few of these Bali bra minimizers.
-I used to prefer the Bali Women's Passion for comfort, but this minimizer bra has become tied for first place.
+I used to prefer the Bali Women's Passion for comfort, but the Bali Satin Tracings Minimizer Bra has become tied for first place.
 My absolute favorite thing about it is the comfortable straps.
 It purports to reduce appearance by 1 ¾ of an inch and I will say it works well.
 No doubt about it: The price is right; it's very inexpensive.
 I used to have problems with the straps stretching out, but I bought one recently and haven't had the same issue.
 It seems they've made some improvements!
 I highly recommend it for its comfort, minimizing ability, and price.

 Signs You've Found the Wrong Bra